MattBunch/portfolio-website/README.md

 ### 30/11/2020

-Portfolio images replaced with gifs.
+- Portfolio images replaced with gifs.

-Timeline image added
+- Timeline image added.

+### 7/12/2020

+- Gif files compressed to be below 3mb.
+Can be further compressed if needed.
+- Contact page split into further components to remove form and make way for Github and Linkedin images.
+- Github and LinkedIn icons added to Footer.
+Considering removing contact page.
+- Footer made modular to support any number of icons.
+- Added my name to header text.

 ## Available Scripts